Afterschool Kung Fu Fun

 There is such a history, that every time I Chi Sao, I feel like I am a part of something bigger than myself.
 The third and final reason I will never quit Wing Chun is the personal and physical aspect.
 I have grown tremendously since starting Wing Chun.
 The best part is how much growing I still have left to do.
 I know I can be faster, I know I can be even more technical and I know I have a lot more to learn and for me this is exciting!

-Your Wing Chun Journey
+My Wing Chun Journey could be yours

 Gains can always be made in Wing Chun as long as goals are being set and matched, as long as a person is dedicated to train and as long as the community is strong.
 Wing Chun is limitless!
 If I can train hard even when I don’t want to or kick open new doors when I am too tired to, then there is nothing I can’t do, in life or in Wing Chun.